 When you are worried about bad breath, it can be hard to socialize and connect with others.
 Fortunately, stinky breath is not something you just have to give up and accept.
-There are all sorts of ways to address this issue and achieve fresher breath.
+There are all sorts of ways to address this issue and achieve fresher breath, including through teeth cleaning.
 Your first step to getting better breath is figuring out the causes of bad breath in the first place.

 Common Causes of Bad Breath

 Almost all smelly breath is due to bacterial buildup somewhere in the mouth, but there are a variety of reasons you might have bacteria buildup in the first place.
 For some people, the issue is as basic as poor dental hygiene.
 If you do not brush and floss your teeth regularly, food particles and bacteria build up and start to smell.
 Another common cause is a dry mouth since saliva helps to push away particles and bacteria.
 You can get a dry mouth from taking certain medications, smoking tobacco, or not drinking enough water.

 In some cases, more severe conditions are the underlying cause of bad breath.
 All sorts of infections in the mouth, including cavities, impacted teeth, and injured teeth can result in bad breath.
 You can also get bad breath from periodontal disease, a severe infection under the gum line.
 In some cases, bad breath might not be due to dental issues.
 Some gastrointestinal problems, like acid reflux, can cause bad breath.
 Other throat and nose conditions, like sinus infections, tonsil stones, or esophageal cancer, can also cause bad breath to develop.